jezzlucena/node_simple_browser/js_file_browser.md

  * how can we add API calls to configure the base local path ?
    (not to be fully implemented, but consider to refactor previous code or provide a stub)
- * In the future, instead of browsing only local files we want to browse some remote files (Google Drive, Dropbox).
+ * In the future, instead of browsing only local files we want to browse some remote files (think Google Drive or Dropbox).
 How can we integrate those services behind our API ?
    (not to be implemented, instead explain how to evolve the chosen design)